Effect on normalized graph Laplacian spectrum by motif attachment and duplication: Abstract

 \section{Abstract}

-To some extent graph evolutionary mechanisms may be explained from the spectrum.
-Motif (subgraph) duplication and attachment are two relevant graph operations take place in the evolution of real networks.
-On other hand, a high (algebraic) multiplicity of eigenvalue $1$ and others has been observed in the spectrum of many real networks.
-Here we investigate how the spectrum of the normalized graph Laplacian gets affected by motif duplication and attachment.
-We describe some results related to the eigenvalue $1$.
-Generalized results are also described.
-And they are verified with suitable examples.
+To some extent, graph evolutionary mechanisms can be explained by its spectra.
+Here, we are interested in two graph operations, namely, motif (subgraph) doubling and attachment that are biologically relevant.
+We investigate how these two processes affect the spectrum of the normalized graph Laplacian.
+A high (algebraic) multiplicity of the eigenvalues $1, 1\pm 0.5, 1\pm \sqrt{0.5}$ and others has been observed in the spectrum of many real networks.
+We attempt to explain the production of distinct eigenvalues by motif doubling and attachment.
+Results on the eigenvalue $1$ are discussed separately.

 AMS classification: 05C75; 47A75\\ Keywords: Normalized graph Laplacian; Graph spectrum; Eigenvalue 1; Motif doubling; Motif attachment.